Ranavirus

-Ranavirus is a genus of viruses, in the family Iridoviridae.
+Ranavirus is a genus of viruses in the family Iridoviridae.
 There are six other genera of viruses within the family Iridoviridae, but Ranavirus is the only one that includes viruses that are infectious to amphibians and reptiles.
 Additionally, it is one of the three genera within this family which infect teleost fishes, along with Lymphocystivirus and Megalocytivirus.

 Ecological impact

-The Ranaviruses, like the Megalocytiviruses, are an emerging group of closely related dsDNA viruses which cause systemic infections in a wide variety of wild and cultured fresh and saltwater fishes.
+The Ranaviruses, like the Megalocytiviruses, are an emerging group of closely related double-stranded DNA (dsDNA) viruses which cause systemic infections in a wide variety of wild and cultured fresh and saltwater fishes.
 As with Megalocytiviruses, Ranavirus outbreaks are therefore of considerable economic importance in aquaculture, as epizootics can result in moderate fish loss or mass mortality events of cultured fishes.
 Unlike Megalocytiviruses, however, Ranavirus infections in amphibians have been implicated as a contributing factor in the global decline of amphibian populations.
 The impact of Ranaviruses on amphibian populations has been compared to the chytrid fungus Batrachochytrium dendrobatidis, the causative agent of chytridiomycosis.
 In the UK, the severity of disease outbreaks is thought to have increased due to climate change.

+Recent studies indicate that Ranavirus outbreaks occur globally but are reported unevenly, with (33 out of 68) documented cases being in North America, while only one case was noted in Oceania and two in Africa.
+This pattern suggests significant geographic gaps in disease surveillance and reporting in various regions.